-Our failure to renew, register or otherwise protect our trademarks could have a negative impact on the value of our brand names and our ability to use those names in certain geographical areas.
+If we fail to renew, register or otherwise protect our trademarks, the value of our brand names may decline and we may be unable to use those names in certain geographical areas.

 We believe our copyrights and trademarks are critical to our success.
 We rely on trademark, copyright and other intellectual property laws to protect our proprietary rights.
 If we fail to properly register and otherwise protect our trademarks, service marks and copyrights, we may lose our rights, or our exclusive rights, to them.
 In that case, our ability to effectively market and sell our products and services could suffer, which could harm our business.